IJuanTM/Simpl_old/README.md

 #### How parts work:

-- A part is an component on a certain page, for example the navbar or footer.
+- A part is a component on a certain page, for example the navbar or footer.
 The content is where the pages from the view folder get loaded.
 In the parts folder you also will find the header and bottom part, these combined are the main html file.
 There also is a folder called index, here are 3 files: css, js and meta.
 These contain the code to load your css and js files and the optional meta tags.

 - Thats the basics for the parts.
 The parts folder is also used for making sub pages on your site, you can find example files in the add-ons folder on GitHub.